Hypersensitivity/allergic reactions following immunisation can be classified as:

 A true vaccine allergy can only be diagnosed after specialist consultation with a vaccine allergy specialist, often after specific testing is carried out.

 For management of immunisation hypersensitivity/allergic reactions, referrals should be made to SAEFVIC for review.
-SAEFVIC staff may direct the referral to an Immunisation Specialist or been seen directly by a Vaccine Allergy Specialist.
+SAEFVIC staff may direct the referral to an Immunisation Specialist or alternatively to a Vaccine Allergy Specialist.

 Influenza vaccine and egg allergy